Myanmar (Burma) in the "Green season"

 Ethical-dilemmas-and-travel Yes we are going.
 Many wonderful people rely on us to feed their families and I believe supporting them is the best way to nurture this country as it takes its first small steps towards democracy.

 There are times even after years of wandering the globe when you experience an overwhelming feeling of privilege, wonder, and gratitude seeing a place few on earth have had the opportunity to visit.
 These were common feelings for everyone on our last trip here.
 Having only recently opened its doors again to travellers, and still lacking in hotels and tourist infrastructure, this is a wonderful time to visit Burma / Myanmar.

-We have put together a 14 day trip, where we get to see the very best of what Burma has to offer, yet in the relative comfort of our own private air conditioned minibus.
-We have chosen the shoulder season to travel, secured some lovely accommodation that meets our budget.
-Often we will be able to explore the sites where we are the only tourists.
+We have put together a 14 day trip, showcasing the very best of what the country has to offer, yet in the relative comfort of our own private air conditioned minibus.
+By choosing the shoulder season to travel, we have been able to secure some lovely accommodation at a reasonable cost and offer a "room of your own" at no additional cost.
+Often we will be able to explore sites where we are the only tourists.
 The weather in the north where we spend most of our time is mostly fine, and we get to see the country without the crowds.

 The trip is a mix of awe inspiring sights, fascinating history and a meditative relaxation which this lovely Buddhist country bestows upon us.

 Day 1 Yangon

 Arrival day in Yangon, you can arrive any time today and someone will be at the airport to pick you up and transfer you to our heritage hotel right in heart of the city.
 Depending on time you arrive there is a chance to rest up or explore the local market before we all meet for light dinner this first evening as most will need an early night.

 Today we explore the sights of Yangon, with our local guide timing our day to visit the magnificent pagoda of Shwedagon as the sun sets.
 Our welcome dinner tonight is a surprise somewhere special.